Luis-Kr/scanline_classification/README.md

-# Scanline based point cloud segmentation and subsampling approach for fast classification
+# TLS point cloud classification using a scanline based segmentation and subsampling approach.

 ## Conda environment installation